mfem/web/src/fem_bc.md

 allows the user to define boundary conditions on a subset of boundary attributes.

-Typically mixed boundary conditions are defined on disjoint portions of the boundary defined as:
+Typically mixed boundary conditions are imposed on disjoint portions of the boundary defined as:

 | Symbol            | Description                       |